Safety Manager Dilemma: Deciding Which SMS Software Solution?

 Some immature, substandard safety cultures require tough love, meaning that management must closely monitor employees' activities in the SMS.
 To track employee safety performance, software tools will be required to track training, safety reporting, safety meeting attendance, etc.

 Aviation service providers shouldn't settle for the bare minimum because time is limited and aviation SMS software is not expensive when considering how much time it saves your company.
-When accountable executives are unable to monitor SMS performance, this needlessly increases risk to the operating certificate.
+When accountable executives are unable to monitor SMS performance, this needlessly increases the risk to the operating certificate.

 SMS Continually Evolves - SMS Software Should Allow Growth